Updated: Jan. 4, 2014

 - How to: A Simple Sugar Scrub for Luscious Lips

 - If your submission is accepted, I will contact you for your personal information (bio, URL, Twitter, etc.).

 - I reserve the right to edit your submission.

 - Please attach all images as separate .jpg files to your email.
 I will not accept images inserted into a Microsoft Word document (Word heavily compresses them, reducing the image quality).

-- All images should be no less than 540 pixels wide (larger is fine), and please do not use pictures taken with a camera phone.
+- All images should be no less than 610 pixels wide (although larger than that is preferred), and please do not use pictures taken with a camera phone.
 Often they’re just too blurry.
 For more on the types and sizes of images I’ll accept, see the section called More on Pictures below.